 We engage our diverse provider network for positive outcomes.
 In our Cigna Collaborative Care (CCC) model, we help eliminate disparities by giving providers data and insights, rewarding them for SDOH screenings/referrals, identifying disparities, and creating action plans to address gaps.
 We’ve also developed an abundance of cultural competency and health equity resources for providers, including information on health disparities within African-American/Black communities, South Asian communities, and Hispanic/Latino communities, as well as a SDOH Guide for addressing SDOH within their practice.

-We recognize that the digital divide exacerbates health disparities and are committed to the development of digital solutions that promote health equity and reduce the “digital divide.”
+We recognize that the digital divide exacerbates health disparities and are committed to the development of digital solutions that promote health equity.

 Regardless of where and how our customers receive their care, our Language Assistance Services ensure clear, simple communication for families covered by The Cigna Group with limited English proficiency (LEP) and disabilities to improve communication and health outcomes.

 Our transformative, differentiated approach to data and analytics enables customer populations to be analyzed according to our proprietary Social Determinants Index (SDI).
 This helps us understand the specific disparities a population may face based on their geographic location and enables greater understanding of inequities between subpopulations (e.g., gender, race, and ethnicity) based on claims data.

 We also use the index to identify geographic areas with an increased risk of facing SDOH-related obstacles that negatively impact health outcomes and health care utilization.
 With this information, we are working to enhance our clinical program offerings, close disparities, and better serve vulnerable customer populations.

 By incorporating the SDI to predictive models and case management programs, we’re improving our ability to identify and prioritize customers at increased risk for poor health outcomes and utilization, so we can then deploy additional support and resources to them to create measurable change.